chromium/chromium/docs/transcripts/wuwt-e03-content.md

 megabyte range or 40 megabyte range once you put everything together.

-26:12 SHARON: And I guess that's something you have to be more conscious of if you're working in content versus another directory even in Chrome. is that you have to be wary of your dependencies more so than anywhere else.
+26:12 SHARON: And I guess that's something you have to be more conscious of if you're working in content versus another directory even in Chrome, is that you have to be wary of your dependencies more so than anywhere else.
 Not only for Chrome, but also, any other embedders who might want to use content.

 26:31 JOHN: Yes.
 And so, for example, if someone's trying to add something in Chrome, we also ask, does this have to be in content?
-Of can this be part of Chrome, so that not every embedder has to pay that cost if they don't need it?
+Or can this be part of Chrome, so that not every embedder has to pay that cost if they don't need it?
 Maybe we'll have an interface, and the embedder can plug the data in through that way but still not have it in content.
 Another problem, of course, with